Titaniel3/ASDA_2025_Group_1_Portfolio_new/reports/week_06_group_1_draft.md

 Overall, these results show that many development indicators move in the same direction: stronger economies often have better infrastructure, healthier populations, and more resources for public investment.
 While we cannot conclude that one factor directly causes another, the correlations highlight how different aspects of development are connected and shape a country's path toward sustainability.

+AI-Disclaimer: We used AI for helping us with the code for more complex visualizations.